AwalaApp/codelabs/codelabs/nodejs-pong.md

 ### Set up the GCP SDK

-[Install and initialize the GCP SDK](https://cloud.google.com/sdk/docs/install), and then make the new project the default locally:
+[Install and initialize the GCP SDK](https://cloud.google.com/sdk/docs/install), and then make the new project the default:

 ```shell
 gcloud config set project [YOUR_PROJECT_ID]